 An applicant whose native language is not English (regardless of current residency) must provide proof of English proficiency.

-During the application process, applicants will be prompted to write short written responses of up to 500 words to World War II-related questions.
+During the application process, applicants will be prompted to write two short written responses of up to 500 words to World War II-related questions.
 While the admissions form can be completed within 30 minutes, applicants for World War II Studies should devote additional time to the writing prompts.
 These responses will serve to demonstrate to the committee a student's writing ability and potential for thoughtful participation in degree coursework.
 As such, applicants are encouraged to allocate additional time, at least a few hours, so as to think and write out their responses while making sure they craft coherent answers with evidence to support their arguments.

 Students enrolled in the World War II Studies MA program should be able to complete program requirements and receive their degree within 18-24 months.